 The Company accounts for the Preferred Stock in accordance with the Codification Topic "Distinguishing Liabilities from Equity - SEC Materials" ("FASB ASC 480-10-S99").
 Holders of the Series A Preferred Stock have certain preference rights with respect to the common stock.
-Based on the Company's analysis, the Series A Preferred Stock has been classified as redeemable interests outside of permanent equity in the mezzanine section of the Company Consolidated Balance Sheets as a result of certain registration requirements or other terms.
+Based on the Company's analysis, for the year ended December 31, 2011, the Series A Preferred Stock had been classified as redeemable interests outside of permanent equity in the mezzanine section of the Company's Consolidated Balance Sheets as a result of certain registration requirements or other terms.
+On May 8, 2012, the ability to issue shares upon conversion of the Series A Preferred Stock was approved by the Company's common shareholders.
+As a result, at June 30, 2012, the Series A Preferred Stock has been classified as redeemable interests inside of permanent equity on the Company's Consolidated Balance Sheet.